OmarGadalla/Weather_Journal_App/README.md

 <!-- Add banner here -->

 <!-- Describe your project in brief -->
-This Project's main focus is on Nodejs, Express, APIs & Asynchronous functions.
+This Project's main focus is Nodejs, Express, APIs & Asynchronous functions.
 A starter code was provided by Udacity, the objective was to make requests to openweathermap.org using user-defined zipcodes, save the data on the server, then fetch the data from the server and use it to update the UI on the page.